raimichick/space_invaders/README.md

 be obtained through other sources.
 Once you have a Space Invaders ROM, ensure that the file is named "invaders_combined" and place it in the "include" directory.

+### Windows

+Navigate to the executable directory and run space_invaders_8080.exe

+### Apple

 ### Linux

-To run Space Invaders on a Linux machine, the SDL2 and SDL2_mixer library dependencies need to be installed.
+To run Space Invaders on a Linux machine, the SDL2, SDL2-image, and SDL2_mixer library dependencies need to be installed.
 These can be installed through the package manager for your distribution.
 Consult the package manager for the exact package names, as these can differ between distributions.
 Before installing any new packages on a linux machine, it is recommended to update the system.
 Consult your distribution’s documentation for how to do this, as this can differ between